isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 Do you know?

-That they did not even allow the Hansen’s patients to live together...
+That they did not even allow the Hansen’s patients to live together in human society...